-Below are a few examples of some of the most common challenges that construction companies face when it comes to document management.
+Below are some of the most common challenges construction businesses face when relying on paper to manage their records.

 Wasted Space